zhaohuabing/hugo-theme-cleanwhite/README.md

 ```
 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

-If you start from scratch, there is a working Hugo site configured with the CleanWhite theme in the [exampleSite](https://github.com/zhaohuabing/hugo-theme-cleanwhite/tree/master/exampleSite) directory.
+If you start from scratch, there is a working Hugo site configured with the CleanWhite theme in the [exampleSite](/exampleSite/) directory.
 You can use it as a starting point for your site.

-For more information read the official [setup guide](https://gohugo.io/overview/installing/) of Hugo
+For more information read the official [quick start guide](https://gohugo.io/getting-started/quick-start/) of Hugo.

 ## Configuration
 First, let's take a look at the [hugo.toml](/exampleSite/hugo.toml).
 It will be useful to learn how to customize your site.
 Feel free to play around with the settings.